ericyeonpark/ericyeonpark.github.io/_posts/2021-02-22-Unit 1-Portfolio.md

 # One Way to Increase Follower Count

-One common tip that streamers get when trying to gain more Twitch followers is to stream a lot and frequently.
-Some sources such as [Lifewire](https://www.lifewire.com/gain-more-twitch-followers-4140659) suggest streaming 5 hours a day is a faster way to gain followers.
+One common tip that streamers get when trying to gain more Twitch followers is to stream frequently.
+Some sources such as [Lifewire](https://www.lifewire.com/gain-more-twitch-followers-4140659) suggest streaming 5 hours a day is a quick way to gain followers.
 With data of the top 1000 Twitch streamers in the world being available on Kaggle, I wanted to check to see if there truly is a positive relationship between streaming more frequently and an increase in follower count.

 ---

 ## Examining the Data

-The data provided by Kaggle gives us basic data from the top 100 Twitch streamers, updated as recently as of February 2020.
-As the image below shows, we get data ranging from their channel name to what language they use.
+The data provided by Kaggle gives us basic data from the top 1000 Twitch streamers, updated as recently as of February 2020.
+As the image below shows, we get data ranging from channel name to what language the channel is in.

 <img src="/assets/img/Twitch_Data_Intro.png" width="2000" height="175">